cloudmesh/classes/_sources/lesson/cloud/chameleon.rst.txt

 Chameleon Cloud
 ===============================================================================

 Chameleon Cloud provides OpenStack Cloud with KVM or Baremetal for developing with the Big Data Stack. https://www.chameleoncloud.org/ Chameleon Cloud provides an environment for experimenting with cloud environments.
-This class does not support use of Chameleon cloud for any assignment or project work but computing resources may be available upon request with limited access and allocation.
+This class does not the support use of Chameleon cloud for any assignment or project work but computing resources may be available upon request with limited access and allocation.

   There are some differences between FutureSystems OpenStack and Chameleon OpenStack.